Rhino-Rack Pioneer Roof Rack Install & Review

 • Rhino-Rack Backbone Mount (Factory Rail Replacement)

-We wanted to move forward with this rack because it is incredibly slim, lightweight and has a competitive load rating among the other major rack brands.
-Being that they were out of stock on the backbone mount system and we already had the Rhino-Rack Pioneer Platform, we had to get something.
-So, we opted for the CXB leg kit.
+We decided to move forward with the Rhino-Rack due to its slim design, lightweight build, and competitive load rating.
+However, since the Backbone Mount system was out of stock and we already had the Rhino-Rack Pioneer Platform, we opted for the CXB leg kit.

 1. Unpack all Parts